 Whilst risk appetite is about the pursuit of risk, risk tolerance is about what an organisation can actually cope with.
-In part, the Council has defined its risk appetite through its scoring matrix (see Appendix 2) and this, with the Council's risk tolerance, will be further articulated through risk management workshops facilitated by Internal Audit.
+In part, the Council has defined its risk appetite through its scoring matrix (see Appendix B) and this, with the Council's risk tolerance, will be further articulated and assist with embedding risk management both strategically and operationally. through risk management workshops facilitated by Internal Audit.

-Appendix A - Risk Management Process
+Risk Management Strategy (September 2020) - draft for approval Appendix A - Risk Management Process